Mercury Turnpike Cruiser: Body

-The interior of the Turnpike Cruiser offered several features distinct from other Mercury sedans.
-To aid forward visibility, a flat-top deep-dish steering wheel was fitted (to match the curve of the instrument panel).
-Alongside a tachometer ("to measure engine efficiency"), the instrument panel was fitted with a clock to calculate average speed and a trip odometer (effectively, a trip computer).
+The interior of the Turnpike Cruiser had several features distinct from other Mercury sedans.
+To aid forward visibility, a flat-top deep-dish steering wheel was fitted, to match the curve of the instrument panel.
+Alongside a tachometer, "to measure engine efficiency", the instrument panel was fitted with a clock to calculate average speed and a trip odometer, effectively, a trip computer.
 One of the first memory seats, "Seat-O-Matic" was programmable and moved down and back when the ignition was off.
-While not equipped with cruise control, in 1958, the Turnpike Cruiser (alongside all Mercurys) was introduced with a programmable speed warning, setting off a warning if a preset speed was exceeded.
+While not equipped with cruise control, in 1958, the Turnpike Cruiser, alongside all Mercurys, was introduced with a programmable speed warning, setting off a warning if a preset speed was exceeded.

-The Turnpike Cruiser standardized several Mercury safety features, including a padded dashboard (and dashboard gauges), a deep-dish flat-top steering wheel, and safety door locks; seatbelts were optional, alongside a safety harness for children.
+The Turnpike Cruiser standardized several Mercury safety features, including a padded dashboard, and dashboard gauges, a deep-dish flat-top steering wheel, and safety door locks.
+Seatbelts were optional, alongside a safety harness for children.
 Nearly 10 years before their introduction, the design of the taillamps performed as side marker lamps.

-Design epilogue

-While the Turnpike Cruiser was produced only for two years, elements of its design would be adopted across several other Lincoln-Mercury vehicles.
-For 1958, Lincoln introduced the Continental Mark III; to distinguish it from the standard Lincoln, the Mark III was fitted with a retractable rear window on all body styles (including convertibles) borrowed from Mercury station wagons.
-While using a similar roofline as the Turnpike Cruiser, Continental used a reverse-slant rear window.

-For 1959, following the discontinuation of the Turnpike Cruiser, Mercury designated its hardtop roofline as a Hardtop Cruiser, with all Park Lanes (except convertibles) produced as hardtops.
-A compound-curved rear window was introduced, creating a fastback roofline, adopted by the 1960s Mercury Marauder and Mercury S-55.

-Following the 1960 Continental Mark V, Lincoln discontinued the retractable rear window design feature.
-For 1963, the design feature was revived by Mercury, making a reverse-slant retractable rear window standard on its full-size sedans (including the Monterey, Montclair, S-55, and Park Lane).
-In 1965, the roofline became an option and was discontinued after 1966.

-For 2001, the Ford Explorer Sport Trac mid-size pickup truck adopted a retractable rear window between the cab and cargo area.
-While vertical in design, the Sport Trac used a retracting center portion in line with the previous Mercury and Lincoln designs.